Gojira Amp Settings & Guitar Tone – Sound Just Like Them!

 There is a combo version of the 5150III that isn’t as expensive as a full stack.
 There is also the 5150 Iconic that is more affordable.

-Of course, if you are on a budget, you good combo amp like the Marshall MG50GFX will also do fine.
-Or a good modeling amp like the Marshall CODE 50.
+Of course, if you are on a tight budget, a good combo amp like the Marshall MG50GFX will likely get the job done.
+You could also always go for a quality modeling amp like the BOSS Katana.

 Effects